Prestress Stability of Triangulated Convex Polytopes and Universal Second Order Rigidity: Super stability

-This gives us one direction of Theorem~\ref{thm:ss}: If $(G,\p)$ is super stable, it must have a PSD equilibrium stress matrix $\Omega$ of rank $n-d-1$.
+We can now prove one direction of Theorem~\ref{thm:ss}: If $(G,\p)$ is super stable, it must have a PSD equilibrium stress matrix $\Omega$ of rank $n-d-1$.
 From Proposition~\ref{prop:maxrank}, the corresponding stress energy must be positive on any non-trivial infinitesimal flex unless it is an affine infinitesimal flex.
-From Lemma~\ref{lem:ac}, such a non-trivial affine infinitesimal flex can only exist if the edge directions of $(G,\p)$ are on a conic at infinity for $\langle \p \rangle$.
+From Lemmas~\ref{lem:df} and~\ref{lem:ac}, such a non-trivial affine infinitesimal flex can only exist if the edge directions of $(G,\p)$ are on a conic at infinity for $\langle \p \rangle$.
 But our assumption of super stability also rules this out.
-Thus $(G,\p)$ must be universally prestress stable.
+Thus $(G,\p)$ must be prestress stable in $\RR^{d'}$.

-To prove that universal prestress stability implies super stability, our main step is to show that, in unconstrained dimensions, all one-dimensional configurations that are not affine images of $\p$ can be used to generate non-trivial infinitesimal flexes for $(G,\p)$.
-Thus the assumed blocking equilibrium stress must be PSD and of rank $n-d-1$.
+To prove that prestress stability in $\RR^{d'}$ implies super stability, our main step is to show that, in any dimension $d'>d$, \emph{any} one-dimensional configuration that is not an affine image of $\p$ can be used to generate a non-trivial infinitesimal flex for $(G,\p)$.
+Thus the blocking equilibrium stress, assumed by prestress stability, must be PSD and of rank $n-d-1$.

-\begin{lemma} If $(G,\p)$, a framework with a $d$-dimensional affine span in $\R^{D}$, is universally prestress stable, then it must have a PSD equilibrium stress matrix of rank $n-d-1$. \end{lemma} \begin{proof} Let $\p' \in \R^{nD}$ be any ``configuration'', such that each $\p'_i$ has zero values for all but its $d+1$st coordinate.
-Since $\p_i$ has zero values in its last $D-d$ coordinates, then $\p'$ must always be an infinitesimal flex for $(G,\p)$.
-Let $\v_i$ be the $d+1$st coordinate of $\p_i'$, with $\v$ is a vector in $\R^n$.
-This infinitesimal flex, $\p'$, will be non-trivial unless $\v$ arises as a skew-symmetric affine image of $\p$ and thus can be written as $\v_i = \a^t \ps_i + t$ for a fixed $d$-vector $\a$ and scalar $t$.
+\begin{lemma} If $(G,\p)$, a framework with a $d$-dimensional affine span in $\R^{d+1}$, is prestress stable, then it must have a PSD equilibrium stress matrix of rank $n-d-1$. \end{lemma} \begin{proof} Using an orthonormal change of coordinates in $\R^{d+1}$, we can assume that the affine span of this framework $(G,\p)$ agrees with the the first $d$ dimensions of $\R^{d+1}$, thus for each $\p_i$, its last coordinate is zero.

+Let $\p' \in \R^{n(d+1)}$ be any ``configuration'', such that each $\p'_i$ has zero values for all but its last coordinate.
+Since $\p_i$ has zero values in its last coordinate, then $\p'$ must always be an infinitesimal flex for $(G,\p)$.
+Let $v_i$ be the last coordinate of $\p_i'$, with $\v$ a vector in $\R^n$.
+This infinitesimal flex, $\p'$, will be non-trivial unless $\v$ arises as a skew-symmetric affine image of $\p$ and thus can be written as $v_i = \a^t \p_i + t$ for a fixed $d$-vector $\a$ and scalar $t$.
+Thus we can generate a space of non-trivial infinitesimal flexes of dimension $n-d-1$.

-From universal prestress stability, $(G,\p)$ must have an equilibrium stress matrix $\Omega$ with $\v^t \Omega \v > 0$ when $\p'$ is non-trivial.
+From prestress stability in $\RR^{d+1}$, $(G,\p)$ must have an equilibrium stress matrix $\Omega$ with $\v^t \Omega \v > 0$ when $\p'$ is non-trivial.
 Thus $\Omega$ must have positive energy on a linear space of dimension $n-d-1$.
 As this is the maximum possible rank for an equilibrium stress matrix (Proposition~\ref{prop:maxrank}) it must in fact be PSD and of rank $n-d-1$. \end{proof}